htcondor/htcondor/docs/users-manual/dagman-applications.rst

 There are a variety of circumstances under which a Rescue DAG is generated.
-If a node in the DAG fails, the DAG does not exit immediately; the remainder of the DAG is continued until no more forward progress can be made based on the DAG’s dependencies.
+If a node in the DAG fails, the DAG does not exit immediately; the remainder of the DAG is continued until no more forward progress can be made based on the DAG's dependencies.
 At this point, DAGMan produces the Rescue DAG and exits.
 A Rescue DAG is produced on Unix platforms if the *condor_dagman* job itself is removed with *condor_rm*.
 On Windows, a Rescue DAG is not generated in this